JSBmanD/docs/pages/dashboard/aggregate-data-access.md

 All access roles - Admin/Team Member/Full Read - except Limited Read have view access to the <notranslate>**Organic Search**</notranslate> page.

+[block:callout]
+{
+  "type": "warning",
-!!! warning "Channel-level Access also Required"
-    Due to the ability to impact functionality, the Organic Search page also requires the user have Channel-level access.
+  "title": "Channel-level Access also Required", "body": "Due to the ability to impact functionality, the Organic Search page also requires the user have Channel-level access."
+}
+[/block]

 ![image](/_assets/img/pages/dashboard/access-levels/aggregate-organic-search.png)